-The auditors of the Issuer are Ernst & Young LLP of 1 More London Place, London SE1 2AF, United Kingdom who have audited the Issuer's annual financial statements, without qualification, for the financial years ended 31 March 2022 and 31 March 2023.
+The previous auditors of the Issuer were Ernst & Young LLP of 1 More London Place, London SE1 2AF, United Kingdom who audited the Issuer's annual financial statements, without qualification, for the financial years ended 31 March 2023.
 Ernst & Young LLP have no material interest in the Issuer.